remotesyssupport/provision/README.rst

 ============

-Provision enables users to deploy customized nodes, either via shell commands, or from a Python program, called as a library.
+Provision enables users to deploy customized nodes, either via shell commands, or as a Python library.
 Building on Apache Libcloud, which provides a common API for various providers, Provision allows users to specify, for a new node, which files get installed, which scripts get run, and which public keys have access, in a flexible yet repeatable way.

 In addition to basic configuration decisions (such as disk image, size, provider, location, and name), Provision supports four